andyyu2004/gift-wizard/README.md

 (as well as two mock templates which we have placed for demonstration).

 On this page you can view the template, but it is locked for editing.
+You can edit it by clicking the respective edit which takes you back to the `/create` page.

 ## All Templates